SantosJGND/Tools_and_toys/Music/README.md

 I tried to use sound samples produced from genetic data to reproduce a song.

-The final contribution of genetic data to the sound produce is actually minimal, but it was an interesting exercise and the result is satisfactory (for very clean, very short samples).
+The final contribution of genetic data to the sound produced is actually minimal, but it was an interesting exercise and the result is satisfactory (for very clean, very short samples).